 Pipe Union/Pipe fitting Union/Pipe Union Fitting

 Pipe Union is a special type of pipe fitting that unites two pipes and can be easily detached without any deformation to the pipes.
 They provide a positive seal and easy assembly as well as disassembly.
-In pipe fitting application, They are widely used mainly for small bore piping and plumbing industries.
+In pipe fitting applications, They are widely used mainly for small bore piping and plumbing industries.
 Pipe unions are made of Carbon steel, Stainless steel, Cast iron, Copper, Nichet, Aluminum, Plastic, Alloy materials depending on temperature, and service requirements.

 A pipe union has three parts; A male end, A nut, and a female end.
 The female end has threads on the inside whereas threads are outside on the male end part.
 The nut provides the necessary pressure and seals the joint.
 Fig. 2 represents typical pipe unions used in the pipe fitting industry.

 Adapters as pipe fittings are used to connect dissimilar pipes.
 Pipe adapters are available in various types for different applications.
 So care must be exercised while ordering to get the right type.
 They are classified as: Locking Pipe Adapter, Offset Pipe Adapter, Male Pipe Adapter, Female pipe Adapter, Straight Thread adapters, etc. They find their majority of applications in sanitary pipes for plumbing applications.
-Normally they are made of Steel, Cast iron, Polymer, Brass, Aluminum, Bronze and copper materials.
+Normally they are made of Steel, Cast iron, polymers, Brass, Aluminum, Bronze, and copper materials.